Mending the Web

 “…Our anthropocentric society has not yet learned that the prevailing ‘separate and not equal’ worldview is killing the planet and us along with it.”
-Nollman quoted by Cecile Pineda in her book: Apology to a Whale – Words to Mend a World.
+(Jim Nollman quoted by Cecile Pineda in her book: Apology to a Whale – Words to Mend a World.)

-When I first heard the words, Ecopsychology and Deep Ecology, I knew they described me.
-As a practicing psychotherapist in the 1980’s I had quickly identified symptoms common to many types and ages of people, including kids: loneliness, addiction, depression, rage, fear and insecurity – the worry that I am not good enough almost ubiquitous – a profound disconnection between the head and the heart, the mind and the belly, even outright disregard for the needs of the body and a devotion to materialism as the main route to happiness.
+When I first heard the words, Deep Ecology and Ecopsychology, I knew they described me.
+As a practicing psychotherapist in the 1980’s I had quickly identified symptoms common to many types and ages of people, including kids: loneliness, addiction, depression, rage, fear and insecurity – the worry that I am not good enough almost ubiquitous – a profound disconnection between the head and the heart, the mind and the belly, even outright disregard for the needs of the body and a devotion to materialism as the main source of happiness.
 These behaviors and perspectives mounted to a pervasive modern malaise among urbanized humans in the northern hemisphere which boiled down to this:

-We have been sundered from the ground of our being.
+We suffer unneccessarily because we have sundered ourselves from the ground of being.

 So I took clients outside to “work” by the river or in a mountain meadow.
 I invited them to befriend their feelings by drawing, moving, singing, praying, making masks and writing poetry.
-I honored their dreaming, encouraged their remembering ancestral allies, helped them find significance in the animals who showed up in their lives and the cycles of the seasons, wind/rain, the sun/moon, supported their soul’s yearning and inspired ecstatic opportunities to meet the Great Mystery of being alive.
+I honored their dreaming, encouraged their remembering ancestral allies, helped them find significance in the animals who showed up in their lives and the cycles of the seasons, wind/rain, the sun/moon, supported their soul’s yearning.
+All of this often set the stage for ecstatic experience with the Great Mystery of being alive.

 I wondered how it was possible for me to recognize this cultural malaise of alienation and not succumb to it myself.
-Though I was mildly depressed and insecure for the first forty years of my life growing up on the East coast of North America and in an era before women’s lib, many factors contributed to saving me from the depth and breadth of this dis-ease, for which I am deeply grateful.
-Here are several:
+Though I was mildly depressed and extremely insecure for the first forty years of my life, growing up on the East coast of North America and in an era before women’s lib, many factors contributed to saving me from the depth and breadth of this dis-ease, for which I am deeply grateful.
+Here are three:

 *the era in which my toddlerhood unfolded.
-Nagasaki and Hiroshima, the “wounded” battleship Normandy which cried out to me from the NYC harbor, air raids, rationing, and the worried, horrified and empathetic conversations between my parents on which I endlessly eavesdropped.
+Nagasaki and Hiroshima, the “wounded” battleship Normandy… which cried out to me from the NYC harbor, air raids, rationing, and the horrified, empathetic conversations between my parents on which I endlessly eavesdropped.

 *the family circumstances in which I was born.
 An only child of intellectual, bitter, and argumentative parents – without extended family- we moved to the Philadelphia suburbs when I was three.
 I saved my soul by retreating to the backyard and the companionship of my dog.
 The wood beyond the gate of my Philadelphia suburban yard became my sanctuary where I found beauty, mystery and amazement, as well as devastating grief when I was thirteen.
 Then, with no warning, the wood was clear cut for building the first ticky-tacky neighborhood.

-So when I first heard the terms Ecopsychology and Deep Ecology I realized they described my fundamental nature – yours too – and helped me understand why I had been drawn to work with clients in the ways I did.
+My story, though different from yours, probably also has some common threads.
+When we were young, our senses keen, imaginations active and commonsense wisdom still present, we knew to seek solace both inside ourselves where creativity lives and in the natural world around us.
+So when I first heard the terms Ecopsychology and Deep Ecology I realized they related to my fundamental nature – yours too – and helped me understand why I had been drawn to work with clients in the ways I did.